How to create an energy-efficient home

 - Air cleaners

-Household appliances that are STAR-certified might be eligible for special offers, rebates, tax credits and tax deductions.
+Household appliances that are Energy Star-certified might be eligible for special offers, rebates, tax credits, and tax deductions.

 5. Install LED lighting

 In turn, LED lighting can use energy more efficiently.
 LED lighting can be found in the form of bulbs, recessed fixtures, and track lighting.
-Plus, they can cut energy use up to 90% and last up to 25 times longer than traditional incandescent bulbs.
+Plus, LED lights can last up to 25 times longer than traditional incandescent bulbs, according to the U.S. Department of Energy.

-The beauty of LED lighting is this can make for one of the less-pricey green upgrade options.
+Switching to LED lighting can make for one of the less costly green upgrade options.
 It can be as simple as swapping out lightbulbs in a few rooms, which can help save on energy costs.

 6. Use spray foam insulation